3DSRBench: A Comprehensive 3D Spatial Reasoning Benchmark: Conclusions

 \section{Conclusions}

 In this work we study the 3D spatial reasoning capabilities of LMMs.
-We present a new benchmark, \datasetname, by manually annotating 2,100 visual question-answer pairs on MS-COCO images, featuring diverse and open-vocabulary entities, such as logos on a car or arrows on a billboard, and a balanced data distribution for robust evaluation.
+We introduce a new benchmark, \datasetname, by manually annotating 2,100 visual question-answer pairs on natural images from MS-COCO, featuring diverse and open-vocabulary entities and a balanced data distribution for robust evaluation.
 To study the robustness of 3D spatial reasoning capabilities \wrt camera 6D viewpoints, we further annotate 672 visual question-answer pairs on synthetic multi-view images, each with a common and an uncommon camera viewpoint.
-Our benchmark further serves as an important diagnosis benchmark for developing 3D spatially intelligent LMMs, shedding light on downstream tasks that require 3D spatial reasoning.
-Experimental results on different splits of our \datasetname{} provide valuable findings and insights that will benefit future research on 3D spatially intelligent LMMs.
+We benchmark a wide variety of open-sourced and proprietary LMMs on our \datasetname, studying various 3D spatial reasoning capabilities, \eg, height, location, orientation, and multi-object reasoning, as well as the robustness of these LMMs to uncommon camera viewpoints.
+We also study how various designs of visual encoders and scaling of language models benefit 3D spatial reasoning.
+Experimental results on \datasetname{} provide valuable findings and insights to develop LMMs with strong 3D spatial reasoning abilities, as well as selecting LMMs for downstream applications that require robust 3D spatial reasoning.